Shaun Sawyer

 Shaun Sawyer (born 5 January 1963) is a former chief constable and senior detective.
-As chief constable of Devon and Cornwall Police from 2012 to 2022, his National Police Chiefs' Council (NPCC) responsibilities included national police performance improvement, combatting organised immigration crime and modern slavery working with Parliamentarians, Home Secretaries, Ministers and senior Home Office officials.
+As chief constable of Devon and Cornwall Police from 2013 to 2022, his National Police Chiefs' Council (NPCC) responsibilities included national police performance improvement, combatting organised immigration crime and modern slavery, and involved engagement with parliamentarians, home secretaries, ministers and senior Home Office officials.

 Early life and education

 Sawyer was born in London, the youngest of three boys living in a council property.
 Following a disrupted education, he credits Norman Hoare, his history teacher at Vandyke Upper School, as an instrumental role model.
 Sawyer earned a BA (Hons) in Combined Arts (History, Ancient History, and Archaeology) from the University of Leicester, and a Diploma in Criminology from Fitzwilliam College, Cambridge.
 In 2020, he was awarded an Honorary Doctorate from the University of Exeter for his work with academia, combating modern slavery.

 Policing career

 Metropolitan Police Service

 Sawyer joined the Metropolitan Police Service in 1986, serving community policing across areas including Paddington, Marylebone and Wandsworth.
 Early in his career, he was involved in major public order incidents, notably the Poll Tax Riots, which involved around 200,000 protesters.

 Sawyer joined the staff office of Assistant Commissioner (ACSO) David Veness in 1996.
 Following the London Docklands, Hammersmith Bridge and Manchester bombings, Sawyer headed ACSO Security and Protection Secretariat, a national strategic and operational co-ordination unit working with British Intelligence Agencies until 1999, a period covering the Good Friday agreement.